gptel

 #+html:

-**** Including media (images, documents) with requests #+html:
+**** Including media (images, documents or plain-text files) with requests #+html:

 gptel supports sending media in Markdown and Org chat buffers, but this feature is disabled by default.